apify/langchain-apify/README.md

 pip install langchain-apify
 ```

+## Prerequisites

-And you should configure credentials by setting the following environment variables:
+You should configure credentials by setting the following environment variables:
 - `APIFY_API_TOKEN` - Apify API token

+Learn how to get your API token in the [Apify documentation](https://docs.apify.com/platform/integrations/api).

 ## Tools